 While the ConcepT-room was being furnished, the very first Study Tour Committee was busy organizing the Study Tour ‘China Challenge’.
 Unfortunately, this tour ended prematurely due to the prevailing SARS epidemic.

 2005 - 2009

-To celebrate its third lustrum, in 2005, ConcepT achieved a world record by building a bridge with a span of 7.60 m, a headway of 5.91m and a total construction height of 7.65 m out of 2200 beer crates.
-Unfortunately this record has been broken since then.
+To celebrate its third lustrum, in 2005, ConcepT built a Crate Bridge for the first time.
+ConcepT achieved a world record by building a bridge with a span of 7.60 m, a headway of 5.91 m and a total construction height of 7.65 m out of 2200 beer crates.
 The theme of this lustrum was ‘TrajecT’ (Track).